 As this exchange continues for a few more minutes, a crowd started to gather, other traders congregate whispering and giggling amongst themselves.
 They were no doubt enjoying watching one of their own in a battle of nerves against a gringo.

-“180 quetzal,” Ryan says.
+“180 quetzals,” Ryan says.
 The trader smiles.
 “But throw in one of those flutes.”

 “No, no, demasiado bajo, 200 quetzal,” the trader pleads.

 I step in once more.
 Suggesting we flip for it.
-Heads we pay 180 quetzal, tails 200 quetzal.
+Heads we pay 180 quetzals, tails 200 quetzals.
 The trader agrees.
 I flip the coin, we watch it rotate in the air and fall to the ground.
 The crowd of onlookers hold their collective breath, I lean over to see the outcome.
-Will it be head, or will it be tails?
+Will it head, or will it be tails?

 “Heads,” I shout.
 The crowd roar with laughter.
-Myself and Ryan shake the market traders hand and smile.
+I and Ryan shake the market traders hand and smile.
 As we are walking away, another gringo approaches the trader, the Guatemalan smiles and prepares to go through the whole thing once more.
-After all it’s just another day at work for him.
+After all, it’s just another day at work for him.

 Who won from our little encounter?
 It’s hard to say, we walked away with a damn fine chess set and a flute for roughly $25.
 But it begs the question, do we really feel pleasure about haggling over $10?